 Step 4: Inside the settings for your Plex Media Server, you’ll find a section called Users and Sharing.
 Within that screen, you can add additional users for the people who live with you, as well as giving access to friends via the Shared Libraries option.

-The free, ad-supported service has a growing catalog of content from sources such as Warner Brothers, MGM, and Lionsgate Films, and on May 1, 2020, it added Crackle’s library of content.
+The free, ad-supported service has a growing catalog of content from sources such as Paramount, Warner Brothers, MGM, Legendary, Magnolia Pictures, Lionsgate Films, and Crackle’s library of content.

-With Plex, you can also access two other kinds of free streaming media: Web Shows and Podcasts.
-Web Shows are video episodes of varying lengths created by publishers like GQ, Popular Science, and others.
+With Plex, you can also access two other kinds of free streaming media: web shows and podcasts.
+Web shows are video episodes of varying lengths created by publishers like GQ, Popular Science, and others.
 Podcasts are the same idea, but for audio-only.
 Many of these web shows and podcasts can be found on other services, like YouTube, but having them accessible within Plex is a little more convenient.

 If you own Sonos wireless whole-home speakers, you can add Plex as a music source in the same way as you can add Apple Music or Spotify.
 Doing so has two big advantages: First, Plex can automatically transcode any music files that Sonos can’t play — like hi-res FLAC files — so you can enjoy your full music library.

-But secondly, if you have two Sonos systems in different homes, Plex lets you access your personal music library in both locations — something Sonos can’t do on its own.
+Secondly, if you have two Sonos systems in different homes, Plex lets you access your personal music library in both locations — something

 Many of Plex’s best features are available for free, but there are some premium features that you can only access if you have a Plex Pass subscription.
 Plex Pass can be bought on a monthly ($5), annual ($40), or lifetime ($120) basis, and it entitles you to the following features: